trashbirdecology/luisdva.github.io/_posts/2018-02-14-Tidyeval-pdf-hell.md

 {% endhighlight %}

-I have lots to learn about writing functions, but so far this unbreak function has already saved me lots of time and  hassle and painful spreadsheet editing.
+I have lots to learn about writing functions, but so far this 'unbreak_vals' function has already saved me lots of time and  hassle and painful spreadsheet editing.
 If you have any questions or if you find this helpful please let me know.